Get Started for SQL Server

 }

-To execute a query while expecting a result of class object, use the ExecuteQuery method.
+To execute a query and return mapped objects, use the ExecuteQuery method.

 using (var connection = new SqlConnection(ConnectionString))